YisusGaming/term/README.md

 }
 ```
 ## Important notes
 1. You may get errors by trying to accessing a keys that isn't in the returned dictionary.
-This can happend for reasons like the key being not defined at the term file.
+This can happen for reasons like the key being not defined at the term file.

     You can manage these errors as you want.